-The general consensus today is that multivitamins should not be used in place of a nutritionally balanced diet, but in conjunction with it, can do wonders to help fill in nutritional gaps.
+The generally accepted consensus is that multivitamins should not be used in place of a nutritionally balanced diet, but in conjunction with it.
+Using them this way can do wonders to help fill in nutritional gaps.

-In other words, you can’t lead an unhealthy lifestyle and expect a multivitamin alone to prevent illness, but these supplements certainly can make a big difference when combined with other healthy lifestyle choices.
+In other words, you can’t lead an unhealthy lifestyle and expect a multivitamin alone to prevent health issues.
+But, taking vitamin and mineral supplements certainly can make a big difference when combined with other healthy lifestyle choices.

 1) Vegans and vegetarians